matevzv/SensorManagementSystem/README.md

     $ docker create --name datavidek videk

 ### 4. Run docker container
-Forwarding docker port 80 to your host port.
+Forwarding docker port 80 (and 443 for HTTPS) to your host port.
 Optionally using data container, host SSH key and domain name setup.
 If WS address is not the same as domain use WS and optionally use HTTPS.
 Rundeck password should also be changed and ansible user set.
 Optionally you can setup github webhook port and tokens.
 GITHUB_TOKEN is used to push build results to github release and SECRET_TOKEN is secret which is shared with each webhook request.
 Finally set your gmail account to send monitoring alerts.

     $ docker run -p 80:80 (-p 443:443) --volumes-from datavidek \
     --volume $SSH_AUTH_SOCK:/ssh-agent \